NYCPlanning/ae-data-flow/README.md

 For each API and the relevant databases, this is the approach to updating data:

 1. Load source data into the data flow database
-2. Create tables that are identical in structure to those in the API database
+2. Create tables that are identical in structure to the API database tables
-3. Replace the rows in the API database
+3. Replace the rows in the API database tables

 These steps are first performed on the `staging` sets of databases.
 When that process has succeeded and the API's use of it has passed QA, the same process is steps are performed on the `prod` set of databases